yairm210/Unciv/README.md

 # What's been implemented?

-* Map tiles, resources and improvements
+* Map tiles (including water), resources and improvements
 * Units and movement
 * Cities, production and buildings
   * Population and Specialists